kasravnd/BioHub/SCHEMA.md

-# BioAwesome Database Schema Documentation
+# BioHub Database Schema Documentation

 ## Overview

-BioAwesome uses a structured JSON schema to capture comprehensive information about biological databases, including their relationships and roles within the broader bioinformatics ecosystem.
+BioHub uses a structured JSON schema to capture comprehensive information about biological databases, including their relationships and roles within the broader bioinformatics ecosystem.

 ## Schema File